-Momoko Shiraga｜Momoko SHIRAGA
+Momoko Shiragami｜Momoko SHIRAGA

 Interview: Masamasa Nishino Text: Akiko Inoue Photo: Eri Nishiyama

-The 2nd installment of the Kanagawari Classics Project, a project to "Re" disseminate cultural heritage, which is the "treasure" of the region, as a culture and art that lives in the present age, is set in Enoshima, a historical tourist destination by the sea. will be held in Momonga Complex's leader Momoko Shirakami, who is known for her humorous choreography, will create a site-specific time and space where various "dances" rooted in the prefecture gather.
-This year's "Re-classical Project 2014 Enoshima Maude Maiodori" is scheduled to be held on Saturday, October 4th, when the "Eno Fes" shows excitement every year.
-The collaboration of contemporary dance and Noh, genres that are both throbbing in modern times but rarely intermingled, and the folk performing arts that represent the five regions of Fujisawa, Odawara, Sagamihara, Miura, and Yokosuka are added, and the richness of dance in Kanagawa.
-It looks like it will be a valuable opportunity to explore that possibility.
+The second installment of the "Kanagawari Classic Project," a project to "Re" disseminate cultural heritage, which is the "treasure" of the region, as a culture and art that lives in modern times, is set in Enoshima, a historical tourist destination by the sea. will be held on.
+Momoko Shirakami, the head of Momonga Complex, whose humorous choreography is characterized by its looseness, will create a site-specific time and space where various dances rooted in the prefecture come together.
+This time's "Re-Classical Project 2014 Enoshima Maude Maidori" is scheduled to be held on October 4th (Saturday), which is usually a popular event at "Eno Fes" .
+The collaboration of genres such as contemporary dance and Nohgaku, which are both active in modern times but have rarely intersected, and the addition of folk performing arts representing the five regions of Fujisawa, Odawara, Sagamihara, Miura, and Yokosuka, will bring together the richness of Kanagawa's dance.
+This seems like a valuable opportunity to explore that possibility.

 What are the roots of the three people's expressions? !

-Mr. Shirakami, please.
+Now, Mr. Shirakami, please.

 - That's where you met Izumi-san, right?